Content reuse is becoming an important priority for B2B sales and marketing communication.

 Careful consideration is essential to identify and assign the right tags based on the characteristics of the content and context in which it will be used.

 4. Content Collaboration

 For successful creation, distribution and management of modular content components, it is essential to collaborate among stakeholders.
-It is critical to establish the ownership of these modular blocks to ensure that information is kept up to date.
+Ownership of these modular blocks is essential to ensure that information is kept current.
 Multiple people may be involved creating, reviewing, approving and sharing the content.

-Once the information component is ready for use, it should be indexed with proper metadata and published for consumption.
+Once an information component is ready for use, it should be tagged with proper metadata and published for consumption.

 Distributed and loosely coupled collaboration on content creation and workflow management and version control ensures accuracy, consistency and currency of information.
-In addition, a mechanism should be established to capture the qualitative and quantitative feedback about the content for continuous refinement of information.
+In addition, a mechanism should be established to capture the qualitative and quantitative feedback from consumers to improve the quality and usability over time.

 5. The Right Tool

-Here is the list of top 5 factors to considered while evaluating the tool:
+Here is the list of top 5 factors to consider while evaluating the tool:

-5. Seamless access and delivery of relevant content anytime, anywhere on any device is critical to the success of content strategy
+- Seamless access and delivery of relevant content anytime, anywhere on any device is critical to the success of content strategy.